Jiří Beránek: Sculptures and objects

 Just as all modern European art consciously sought its roots in the ancient history of human culture, these references are omnipresent in Beránek's work (Timeless I, 1991).
-In addition to biblical times (Noah's Ark, 2004) and antiquity (Amphitheatre, Koloděje), his work relates directly to the most important periods of Czech culture - the Gothic (Homage to the Gothic, 1999) and Baroque (Homage to the Baroque, 1988–1989, Not known from Where, 1991–1992).
+In addition to biblical times (Noah's Ark, 2004) and antiquity (Amphitheatre, Koloděje), his work relates directly to the most important periods of Czech culture – the Gothic (Homage to the Gothic, 1999) and Baroque (Homage to the Baroque, 1988–1989, Not known from Where, 1991–1992).
 The monumental character of these works testifies to the depth of the experience of Christian heritage.

 For the entire generation of Jiří Beránek, whose twenty years of the most fruitful life were stolen by the Communist regime, protected by the occupying forces, and who were prevented from exhibiting and travelling, that time is irreplaceable.
 The author therefore perceives the factor of time as an inevitable weight bearing down on man (The Weight of Time, 1994–1996).
 The period that is usually perceived as a kind of timelessness between the relative freedom of the 1960s and the fall of the communist regime was reflected by Beránek in his generous installation at Gallery of the Central Bohemian Region (Intermediate Period, 2015).
-In order to recall the cold, heartless and raw reality of the time when the Jesuit college served as a military barracks, he installed objects from military warehouses in the exhibition, which also symbolize the four elements - water, air, fire and earth.
+To recall the cold, heartless and raw reality of the time when the Jesuit college served as a military barracks, he installed objects from military warehouses in the exhibition, which also symbolize the four elements – water, air, fire and earth.

 As a teacher at the University of West Bohemia, Jiří Beránek and his students created the large-scale project Extinct and Endangered Churches (2015), by which he returns to land art.
 In the region of the Plzeň diocese, where 122 churches have disappeared or are threatened, the students chose several sites for artistic interventions.
 Jiří Beránek aimed to resurrect a former pilgrimage site near the village of Srbice.